Next Generation NCLEX-RN® Test Plan

 NCLEX-RN Test Plan Structure

 The NCLEX Examination Committee (NEC) reviews and approves the NCLEX-RN test plan, which includes a content distribution blueprint.
-This blueprint will be key as you develop your study plan.
-For example, you’re more likely to receive more questions on physiological adaptation than on basic care and comfort.
-The relative weight of each client needs category is detailed in the outline below.
-The test plan's general structure is as follows:
+Use this blueprint to develop your study plan.
+The test plan's general structure is:

 • Client Needs